KianBahasadri/bahasadri.com/docs/features/calculator/FRONTEND.md

 -   Semantic HTML: Use `<button>` elements for all calculator buttons
 -   ARIA labels: Label all buttons with descriptive text (e.g., "Number 5", "Add", "Calculate", "Clear")
--   Keyboard navigation: Support keyboard shortcuts (optional enhancement):
+-   Keyboard navigation: Support keyboard shortcuts:
     -   Number keys (0-9) for number input
     -   +, -, \*, / for operators
     -   Enter or = for equals